RemotelyChaotic/JOIPEngine/README.md

 ## Building
 ### Prerequisites:
+- Building requires [CMake](https://cmake.org/).
 - Get [Qt 5.14.2](https://download.qt.io/) and either install a pre-built version or build all required modules from source ( Core, Multimedia, MultimediaWidgets, Network, OpenGL, Qml, Quick, QuickControls2, QuickWidgets, Svg, Widgets, WebChannel, Xml )
-- [Get](https://github.com/wang-bin/QtAV) and [build](https://github.com/wang-bin/QtAV/wiki/Build-QtAV) QtAV for your target platform with FFmpeg and OpenAL support
+- [build](https://github.com/wang-bin/QtAV/wiki/Build-QtAV) the provided QtAV fork for your target platform with FFmpeg and OpenAL support
 - Get a pre-built version of [OpenSSL](https://www.openssl.org/) or build it from source.
-- Building requires [CMake](https://cmake.org/).

 ### Build:
 First you will need to "install" ECM.
 For that you need to do the following: